1800 Tequila: Honors and awards

 At the 2008 San Francisco Wine and Spirits Competition, the Silver, Reposado and Añejo tequilas each won the silver medal, while the Milenio and Select Silver both received the bronze medal.
 In 2009, Bloomberg Businessweek named 1800 Select Silver one of the world's 20 best-tasting tequilas.
 Wine Enthusiast placed the 1800 Coleccion, an extra añejo, in its "96–100" scoring category.
 It was described by The New York Times as "sweetly vegetal and very rich with an elegant aftertaste."

 Packaging

 Bottle

 1800s bottles have a trapezoidal shape and used to have a top designed to serve as a shot glass, by loosening the top slightly, turning the bottle upside down, and filling up the top.

 Essential Artist Series

 In 2008, 1800 Tequila released a special limited-edition Essential Artist Series, with 12 unique bottle designs.
 A second series was released in 2009 with one "celebrity artist" bottle created by Shepard Fairey's firm Studio Number One, plus 11 new designs picked from 15,000 online submissions from across the United States, including a $10,000 grand prize winner.
-Other series bottle designers include artists Gary Baseman, Yuko Shimizu and Tara McPherson.
-As of 2013, 1800 is on its fifth annual Essential Artists series.
-Each year, 1,800 of each Essential Artists bottle are produced.
+The Essential Artist Series has ranged from 6 to 12 bottle collections - more recently they have all been 6 bottle collections.